Alvearie/imaging-ingestion/README.md

-**Enabling DIMSE ingestion from the enterprise imaging zone to the storage space created in step 4 above**
+**Enabling DIMSE ingestion from the enterprise imaging zone to the storage space created in step 4 above** In order to ingest DIMSE from the enterprise imaging zone to a imaging ingestion storage space, a proxy will need to be deployed within the enterprise imaging zone.
+This proxy will be used to project the DIMSE Ingestion Service into the zone.
+The proxy will use NATS to forward the C-STORE operations to the DIMSE Ingestion Service.

-  1. Configure NATS for a secure subject for the two components to communicate
+  1. Configure a NATS for a secure subject for the two subcomponents to communicate.
-  2. Declare a [DIMSE Ingestion Service](docs/dimse-ingestion-service/overview.md) in *Kubernetes* providing references to the subject and tokens created in 1.
+  2. Declare a [DIMSE Ingestion Service](docs/dimse-ingestion-service/overview.md) in *Kubernetes* providing references to the NATS service and subject.
+If the subject is secured using NATS accounts, the JWT tokens for accessing subject will also be need to be provided as a *Secret*.
   3. Install a [DIMSE Proxy](docs/dimse-proxy/overview.md) in the enterprise imaging zone.
-  4. Configure the DIMSE Proxy to use the NATS subject and tokens created by the operator in step 1.

-**Enabling bidirectional DIMSE between the enterprise imaging zone and a DIMSE service in Kubernetes** `Note:  This is currently only partially complete.
-Currently limited to unidirectional associations from the enterprise imaging zone proxy to the kubernetes proxy.
-Bidirectional is on the roadmap.`
-  1. Configure NATS for a secure subject for the two components to communicate
-  2. Declare a [DIMSE Proxy](docs/dimse-proxy/overview.md) in *Kubernetes* providing references to the subject and tokens created in 1.
-  3. Deploy a [DIMSE Proxy](docs/dimse-proxy/overview.md) in the enterprise imaging zone.
   4. Configure the DIMSE Proxy to use the NATS subject and tokens created by the operator in step 1.